09/ Mask Tool

-How to use Mask Tool:
+How to use the Vector Mask Tool:

 Switch Lumiverse to ON state, navigate to Lumiverse UI/Editor.
 Hit (+)